 Although the FCPA itself does not apply to the foreign officials who receive bribes, in January 2010 a federal court granted the DOJ's request to unseal January 2009 indictments of Ms. Siriwan and her daughter for money laundering and conspiracy to commit money laundering relating to the Greens' conduct.
-Ms. Siriwan's daughter, Jittisopa "Jib" Siriwan, was alleged to have been actively involved in the bribery scheme by traveling to Singapore, the U.K., and the Isle of Jersey to open bank accounts for the purpose of facilitating the Greens' bribery of her mother.
+Ms. Siriwan's daughter, Jittisopa "Jib" Siriwan, was alleged to have been actively involved in the bribery scheme by traveling to Singapore, the United Kingdom, and the Isle of Jersey to open bank accounts for the purpose of facilitating the Greens' bribery of her mother.
 The payments originated at accounts held by the Greens in West Hollywood, California.
 The money laundering offenses carry statutory maximum terms of imprisonment of 20 years, but both mother and daughter remain fugitives.
 The DOJ is also seeking forfeiture of more than \$1.7 million from four existing bank accounts, plus all commissions, fees, proceeds, and a sum of money equal to the total amount of criminally derived proceeds.
 In the fall of 2011, the Siriwans filed a motion to dismiss the indictments on various grounds.
 In January 2012, the Federal Court in the Central District of California (Western Division - Los Angeles) held hearings for oral arguments on the motion to dismiss.
-The case was stayed until a decision on the motion to dismiss the indictment, although the DOJ has stated its intent to renew its request for extradition and the court scheduled a status report conference in July 2012.
+The case was stayed at that time pending a decision by the Thai government on the U.S. government's request to extradite the Siriwans.
+In an oral hearing on March 20, 2013, the court continued to stay the trial in light of information that the Thai anticorruption commission intended to file a criminal case against Juthamas Siriwan and potentially against her daughter as well.
+A status conference is scheduled for March 20, 2014.